 When they emailed me to say, "So long, nice to know ya" I was sad and scared - I needed that money.
 Guys, I really did.
 But I was also hugely relieved.
 I had been writing about divorce, and things related to divorce for more than four years.
 1100+ blog posts, all about the one thing I really needed to get past and move away from.
 It wasn't a good mindspace, and it had become a massive trendy listicle albatross around my neck.
 Once that weight was removed, I felt so free.
 Like I could breathe again.

 I still blogged here, of course, and I do so because I enjoy it.
 I don't make much money off this blog and that's just fine.
 It fits, I like it, and that's all good.
 But I had some free time, and I had a wide open playing field, so I channeled my energy into writing those books I'd always wanted to write.
-The rest is history - or it will be on February 7th when I see my YA novel in bookstores.
+The rest is history and my YA novel is in bookstores.
 I'm still pinching myself over that one.

 So I'll never land a job blogging for Buzzfeed, and that's fine by me.
 I'm not cut out for it, and I probably never will be.
 And you have my solemn vow that you will never, not ever see a slideshow with alternating pop-up ads on my blog.
 Ever.

 Thanks for reading me, you guys.
 Thanks for laughing with me, yelling at me, sharing with me, and taking this journey with me.
 It's been worth it.